HiPP vs Holle: Which formula to choose?

 HiPP vs. Holle: Carbohydrates

-Carbohydrates are a key ingredient when looking for infant formula.
+Carbohydrates are a vital ingredient when looking for infant formula.
 The main carbohydrate you'll find in breast milk is lactose, which is why it's often included in baby formula.

 Carbohydrates are vital ingredients because they give your baby energy to get through the day.
 They also help with mental and physical development, maintain good gut bacteria, and improve calcium absorption.
 What's interesting is that babies are born with the lactase enzyme.
 That makes it easy for them to digest lactose.
 European formulas must have at least 30% of their carbohydrates sourced from lactose.
 That contrasts U.S. manufactured formulas, which don't have to include lactose at all.
 Moreover, European formulas can't contain table sugar, but U.S. formulas can.

 Holle's organic formulas contain slightly different lactose contents depending on which you buy.
 Their stage 1 baby formula uses a combination of maltodextrin and lactose as carbohydrate sources.
 On the other hand, their Bio Stage PRE uses only lactose.